"Google Pay" email virus removal guide

-"Google Pay" is the name of an email spam campaign, designed to proliferate the Taurus stealer - an information stealing malware.
+"Google Pay" is a spam email campaign designed to proliferate Taurus stealer - information stealing malware.
 The deceptive emails distributed in this campaign are presented as payment confirmation notices.
-The letters have DocuSign-themed attachments, which open opening (and macro command enablement) initiate download/installation of the Taurus stealer.
+The messages have DocuSign-themed attachments.
+When these attachments are opened and macro commands are enabled, download and installation of the Taurus stealer starts.

-The "Google Pay" emails with subject/title "Payment Confirmation" (may vary) are vague and provide no specific information.
-This is not an uncommon tactic in scam mail, as the less details are provided - the more likely are users to misattribute the letters to real purchases, orders, deals, etc. and/or investigate them due to confusion/curiosity.
-The "Google Pay" emails are in no way associated with Google LLC, this title is assigned due to the name of the infectious attachment being "google_pay_invoice-0161585.doc" and the deceptive letters containing a Google Maps image.
-These emails also list an address, date of purchase, transaction ID, item price and quantity (the product itself is not specified in any way).
-The attachment is DocuSign-themed and supposedly contain the purchase receipt.
-Once this Microsoft Office document is opened and macros (editing/content) enabled - the infection process of Taurus stealer is triggered.
+"Google Pay" emails with subject/title "Payment Confirmation" (these can vary) are untrusted and provide no specific information.
+This is a common tactic in scam mail, as the less details provided, the more likely users are to associate the messages to genuine purchases orders, deals, etc. and are less likely investigate them due to confusion/curiosity.
+The "Google Pay" emails are in no way associated with Google LLC - this title is assigned in relation to the name of the infectious attachment ("google_pay_invoice-0161585.doc") and the deceptive messages containing a Google Maps image.
+These emails also list an address, date of purchase, transaction ID, item cost and quantity (the product itself is not specified in any way).
+The attachment is DocuSign-themed and supposedly contains the purchase receipt.
+Once this Microsoft Office document is opened and macros (editing/content) enabled, the infection process of Taurus stealer is triggered.
 The primary purpose of this malicious program is data-theft.
-Taurus can extract and exfiltrate a variety of sensitive information from certain browsers, email clients, cryptocurrency wallets (cryptowallets), FTP (File Transfer Protocol) applications and other software, as well as the system itself.
-This malware can also cause chain infections, i.e. download/install additional malware (e.g. trojans, ransomware, cryptominers, etc.).
-In summary, trusting the "Google Pay" scam emails can result in high-risk system infections, financial losses, severe privacy issues and identity theft.
+Taurus can extract and exfiltrate various sensitive information from certain browsers, email clients, cryptocurrency wallets (cryptowallets), FTP (File Transfer Protocol) applications and other software, and the system itself.
+This malware can also cause chain infections.
+I.e. download/install additional malware (e.g. Trojans, ransomware, cryptominers, etc.).
+In summary, trusting "Google Pay" scam emails can result in high-risk system infections, financial losses, severe privacy issues and identity theft.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|